luhenry/luhenry.github.io/_drafts/qemu-and-gha.md

 ```

 Here is what we can find:
-The magic number for riscv64
+* The magic number for riscv64
-The path to the qemu-riscv64-static executable
+* The path to the qemu-riscv64-static executable
-Some options
+* Some options

 Let’s recap how it works:
-In your shell, you launch Java compiled for riscv64
+1. In your shell, you launch your `java` executable compiled for riscv64
-The shell calls execve with the Java executable as argument
+2. The shell calls `execve` with the `java` executable as argument
-The kernel probes for the magic number in the riscv64 Java executable
+3. The kernel probes for the magic number in the riscv64 `java` executable
-That magic number matches for the qemu-riscv64-static as interpreter
+4. That magic number matches for the `qemu-riscv64` interpreter
-The kernel invokes qemu-riscv64-static to “interpret” the riscv64 executable, loading it into memory
+5. The kernel invokes `qemu-riscv64` to “interpret” the riscv64 executable
-qemu-riscv64-static l then 1. start translating the java executable from riscv64 assembly to x86, and 2. executes that newly generated x86 code
+6. `qemu-riscv64` l then start translating the java executable from riscv64 assembly to x86, and executes that newly generated x86 code

 And that’s it!
 That’s how riscv64 assembly is executed transparently on x86 machines with QEMU.